meghanaraobn/dynamic-topic-generation-llama3/README.md

   cd dynamic-topic-generation-llama3
   ```
 * For pip users, please type the command `pip install -r requirements.txt`.
-* For Conda users, you can create a new Conda environment using `conda env create -f environment.yml`.
+* For conda users, you can create a new conda environment using `conda env create -f environment.yml`.
 ### Docker Support
 This project includes docker support for easy setup.
 * Build the docker image